viswasuryakumar/food_platform/README.md

 Sanjushree Golla

-## 📌 14.
+## 📌 13.
 Conclusion

 This project demonstrates the design and implementation of a modern, scalable food ordering system using microservices architecture.
-It integrates full-stack development principles with optional AI capabilities, making it suitable for real-world applications and future enhancements.
+It integrates full-stack development principles with AI capabilities, making it suitable for real-world applications and future enhancements.